Jorge Leite: Exposure

-In April 1991, a shipment of cocaine from Colombia hidden in hammocks worth $410 million dollars arrived at the port of Montreal, which the RCMP was aware of.
-Much to the surprise of the RCMP officers watching the warehouse was stored, no-one arrived to pick it up, which was felt to be very strange given the value of the cocaine.
+In April 1991, a shipment of cocaine from Colombia hidden in hammocks worth $410 million arrived at the port of Montreal, which the RCMP was aware of.
+Much to the surprise of the RCMP officers watching the warehouse where the cocaine-filled hammocks were stored, no-one arrived to pick it up, which was felt to be very strange given the value of the cocaine.
 A newly arrived shipment of cocaine is normally picked up as soon as possible by the intended recipients to avoid theft by other gangsters or being seized by the police.
-In early May 1991, another shipment of cocaine from Colombia worth $340 million dollars arrived at the port of Montreal, which the RCMP was again aware of.
+In early May 1991, another shipment of cocaine from Colombia worth $340 million arrived at the port of Montreal, which the RCMP was again aware of.
 A police team was awaiting to arrest the West End Gang drug dealers at the warehouse holding the cocaine, but no-one ever arrived to claim the shipment.
-Given the value of the cocaine, it was concluded that someone must have forewarned the underworld, and an internal affairs investigation led by Inspector Yves Roussel was opened on 5 May 1991.
+Given the value of the cocaine in both cases, it was concluded that someone must have forewarned the underworld, and an internal affairs investigation led by Inspector Yves Roussel was opened on 5 May 1991.
 The internal affairs investigation was requested by Savoie who singled out Leite as the officer most likely to be corrupt.
 At the request of the Internal Affairs detective team, false information was provided to Leite, which in return was found to be in the possession of the Cali Cartel's agents, which led the team to focus their attention on him.

 The Internal Affairs detectives soon discovered that the amount of money in Leite's bank accounts had swollen far beyond the salary of a Mountie constable and found circumstantial evidence that Leite might have also been dating Barbosa.
 On 12 May 1991, Leite claimed to be unable to work because of marital problems, and repeated that excuse everyday until his flight from Canada.
 On 13 May 1991, a prominent Montreal lawyer, Sidney Leithman was murdered.
 It appears that Leite was tipped off that he was under investigation and facing imminent arrest as he set about preparing methodically to leave Canada shortly after the investigation of him started.
-Further adding to the suspicion that someone had warned Leite was the fact that both he and his wife had gone on a major spending spree during their last month in Canada, raking up thousands of dollars on their credit cards, which neither made any effort to pay once the couple fled.
+Further adding to the suspicion that someone had warned Leite was that both he and his wife had gone on a major spending spree during their last month in Canada, raking up thousands of dollars on their credit cards, which neither made any effort to pay once the couple fled.